videojs/video.js/docs/guides/tracks.md

   <track src="http://example.com/oceans.vtt" kind="captions" srclang="en" label="English">
 </video>
 ```
 One thing to be aware of is that in this case the video files themselves will *also* needs CORS headers applied to it.
-Since is because some browsers apply the crossorigin attribute to the video source itself and not just the tracks and is considered a [security concern by the spec](https://html.spec.whatwg.org/multipage/embedded-content.html#security-and-privacy-considerations).
+This is because some browsers apply the crossorigin attribute to the video source itself and not just the tracks and is considered a [security concern by the spec](https://html.spec.whatwg.org/multipage/embedded-content.html#security-and-privacy-considerations).

 ## Track Attributes
 Additional settings for track tags.